techidaily/site-win11-tips/source/_posts/fixing-windows-1011-iphone-picture-import-glitches.md

 ![The Reset and Repair options for Photos](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/repair-option.jpg)

- You can access both those Photos troubleshooting options as outlined in our[guide to resetting apps in Windows 11](https://www.makeuseof.com/windows-reset-app/) .
+ You can access both those Photos troubleshooting options as outlined in our [guide to resetting apps in Windows 11](https://www.makeuseof.com/windows-reset-app/) .
 The**Repair** button is directly above the**Reset** option.
 First, select**Repair** to see if that makes a difference.
 Click**Reset** to eradicate the app’s data if the**Repair** option doesn’t resolve the “Something went wrong” image import error.

 ## 7\.
 Close the OneDrive App